Philodendron Varieties: 57 Different Types of Philodendron

 This Philodendron variety is highly adaptable and low-maintenance, making it a terrific tropical plant for any beginner or green thumb looking to expand their collection.
 This decorative plant has large round bright green leaves with deep ridges for a textured look.

-Originating in Ecuador, the Melanoneuron makes an impression when you walk into the room where one is thriving.
+Originating in Ecuador, Melanoneuron makes an impression when you walk into the room where one is thriving.
 It typically has moderate growth and may require trimming to remove dead leaves or stems.

 Remember to provide climbing support for this Philodendron variety, and it will happily grow and mature without much fuss.